Fincer/dxvk-wine-autobuilder/README.md

 ## Compiled packages are stored for later usage

-Successfully compiled Wine & DXVK packages are stored in separate subfolders.
+Successfully compiled Wine, DXVK & D9VK packages are stored in separate subfolders.
 Their locations are as follows.

 On Debian/Ubuntu/Mint: